From Factory Floor to Your Warehouse Door

 Global Sourcing

-The Dutch East India Company was granted sovereign power by the Dutch state to coin money.
-Food World doesn't have the power to print its own currency , but we have the financial strength to pay our vendors cash-on-the-barrelhead for their products while simultaneously providing extended credit terms to our valued customers.
+The Dutch state granted VOC the sovereign power to coin money enabling them to buy goods from their overseas vendors.
+Food World cannot print its own money, but we have the financial strength to pay our vendors cash upfront while at the same time extending credit terms to our valued customers.

 Customs Clearance